niplav/site/persuasion.md

 [^terminology]: From here on out also "superpersuasion".

-But given that superpersuasion is one of a few possible ways for AI systems to influence their environment according to their drives, too little attention has been paid to the issue.
+But given that superpersuasion is one of a few possible ways for mildly superintelligent AI systems to influence their environment according to their drives, too little attention has been paid to the issue.
 [Sycophancy by large language models](https://openai.com/index/sycophancy-in-gpt-4o/) is commonplace, and [large language models are becoming more persuasive with increasing scale](https://www.anthropic.com/news/measuring-model-persuasiveness).
 (I